 b) legibly includes the information notified to You.

-8.4 If You wish to change Your Internet or email address, or telephone number appearing on the Transaction Receipt, You must notify Australia Post in writing at least 15 Banking Days prior to the change taking effect.
+8.4 If You wish to change Your Internet or email address or telephone number appearing on the Transaction Receipt, You must notify Australia Post in writing at least 15 Banking Days prior to the change taking effect.

 9 INVALID OR UNACCEPTABLE TRANSACTIONS

-9.1 A Card transaction is not valid if:
+9.1 A Transaction is not valid if:

-b) if applicable, the signature on the voucher, Transaction Receipt or authority is forged or unauthorised; or
+b) if applicable, the signature on the voucher, Transaction Receipt or authority is forged or unauthorised;

-d) You have been told not to accept the Card; or
+d) You have been told not to accept the Card;

-e) the transaction is not authorised by the Cardholder; or
+e) the transaction is not authorised by the Cardholder;

-f) the particulars on the copy of the voucher or Transaction Receipt given to the Cardholder are not identical with the particulars on any other copy; or
+f) the particulars on the copy of the voucher or Transaction Receipt given to the Cardholder are not identical with the particulars on any other copy;

 o) it is a credit transaction in which:

-(ii) You collected or refinanced an existing debt including, without limitation, the collection of a dishonoured cheque or payment for previous card charges; or
+ii) You collected or refinanced an existing debt including, without limitation, the collection of a dishonoured cheque or payment for previous card charges; or

-(iii) You provide a Cardholder with cash; or
+iii) You provide a Cardholder with cash;

-r) for any other reason, the Cardholder is entitled under the Card Scheme Rules to a Chargeback of the transaction.
+r) for any other reason, the Cardholder is entitled under the Card Scheme Rules to a Chargeback of the Transaction

-a) the Cardholder disputes liability for the transaction for any reason or makes a claim for set-off or a counterclaim; or
+a) the Cardholder disputes liability for the Transaction for any reason or makes a claim for set-off or a counterclaim; or

 9.3 You acknowledge and agree that NAB or Australia Post may: